- Author Contributions to the Manuscript and CRediT Taxonomy

 Authorship

 Authorship of scholarly work carries significant professional, academic, and ethical responsibility.
-POCUS Journal adheres to the authorship criteria defined by the International Committee of Medical Journal Editors (ICMJE), which state that authorship should be based on the following four criteria:
+POCUS Journal adheres to the authorship criteria established by the International Committee of Medical Journal Editors (ICMJE).
+According to these criteria, authorship should be based on all of the following four requirements:

 All individuals listed as authors must meet all four criteria.
-Likewise, anyone who meets these criteria should be included as an author.
+Likewise, anyone who meets these criteria should be listed as an author.

-Contributors who do not meet all four criteria — such as those who provided technical support, general supervision, or writing assistance — should be acknowledged in the Acknowledgements section, with their permission.
+Contributors who do not meet all four authorship criteria, such as those providing technical assistance, general supervision, or writing assistance, should be acknowledged in the Acknowledgements section with their permission.

-Any changes in authorship (addition, removal, or rearrangement of author names) after submission must be approved by all authors and explained to the editorial office in writing.
+Any changes to authorship (including the addition, removal, or rearrangement of author names) after submission must be approved in writing by all authors and communicated to the editorial office with an explanation.

-To ensure transparency in authorship and accountability for published work, all manuscript submissions must include a detailed account of each author’s contributions using the CRediT (Contributor Roles Taxonomy).
+To promote transparency in authorship and accountability for published work, all manuscript submissions must include a detailed description of each author’s contributions using the CRediT (Contributor Roles Taxonomy) framework).
 Authors should identify their specific roles in the cover letter or on the title page at the time of submission.

 The CRediT taxonomy includes, but is not limited to, the following roles: Conceptualization, Methodology, Software, Validation, Formal analysis, Investigation, Resources, Data Curation, Writing – Original Draft, Writing – Review & Editing, Visualization, Supervision, Project Administration, and Funding Acquisition.
-For detailed definitions, see: https://credit.niso.org.
+Detailed definitions of each role are available from the National Information Standards Organization (NISO) at https://credit.niso.org.

 Example format: